pasciaks/sabio/scrum.md

                         - hope we should feel free to download others branches, run and learn from the code.

-                thanks, please be sure to fill out thisform.
+                thanks, please be sure to fill out this form.
 I'll post in the channel.

                 https://docs.google.com/forms/d/e/1FAIpQLSevigoxTfV92dByarLHKtTA5U8LhZMHOG14850ZHYmv__teWA/viewform